chickensoft-games/chickensoft_site/docs/setup.md

   On Windows, maintaining symlinks requires administrator privileges, making it a hassle to manage by hand.
 GodotEnv integrates with Windows' User Access Control (UAC) to automatically request admin privileges when needed.

-- ✅ Adds a system `GODOT` environment variable that points to the symlink location, ensuring you can run Godot from anywhere on your system, in any shell.
+- ✅ Adds a system `GODOT` environment variable that points to the symlink location, facilitating its usage through scripts.

+- ✅ Adds the `GODOT` pointed path to the system's PATH.
+Making initializing the Godot binary a breeze, just run `godot` to open the version managed by GodotEnv.

 - ✅ Standardizes installation locations across platforms and machines, making it easier to collaborate with other teammates.